strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/vm-deployment.md

 - A Strapi project,
 - an account with the hosting platform,
-- a remote repository such as GitHub, GitLab or BitBucket,
+- a remote repository such as GitHub, GitLab or BitBucket. <!--not required?-->
--

 :::